TravorLZH/travorlzh.github.io/_posts/2023-03-19-euler-pentagonal-and-dedekind-eta.md

 ![Graph of a partition](/assets/images/partition-graph.png)

-By the construction of partition graphs, we see that when the total number $n$ of point are fixed, there is a bijection between partition graphs and partitions of $n$ into unequal parts.
+By the construction of partition graphs, we see that when the total number $n$ of points is fixed, there is a bijection between partition graphs and partitions of $n$ into unequal parts.
 Hence, if we define invertible operations on the graphs, then we can create bijections between partitions of $n$.

 As shown in the above picture, we let the red segment connect all the points belonging to the bottom row and the blue segment denote the longest 45-degree segment joining the right top point and other points in the graph, and $b,s$ denote the number of points connected by these segments respectively.

-These segments are useful because they allow us to establish bijections between odd partition (i.e. partitioning $n$ into odd number of unequal parts) and even partitions when possible.
+These segments are useful because they allow us to establish bijections between odd partitions (i.e. partitioning $n$ into an odd number of unequal parts) and even partitions when possible.

 ### Bijection map